 (1) The pro forma column reflects the automatic conversion of all outstanding shares of our redeemable convertible preferred stock as of March 31, 2017 into an aggregate of 55,422,002 shares of common stock, which conversion will occur upon the completion of this offering.
+The pro forma as adjusted column gives effect to (a) the pro forma adjustments set forth above and (b) the sale and issuance by us of 9,231,000 shares of our common stock in this offering, based

-(2) The proforma as adjusted column gives effect to (a) the proforma adjustments set forth above and (b) the sale and issuance by us of 9,231,000 shares of our common stock in this offering, based upon an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discount and estimated offering expenses.
+(2) upon the initial public offering price of \$15.00 per share, and after deducting the underwriting discount and estimated offering expenses.